 I suggest you look at stitched models of all sorts of pieces, trying to find a style that matches your own leanings.
 That way you will be working with someone whose tastes are a bit like yours.

-First up, a review of Amy Bunger's stitch guides and a brief explanation on why you can't buy them without buying the canvas and/or thread kit with the guide.
+First up, a review of Amy Bunger's stitch guides and a brief explanation on why you can't buy them from her without buying the canvas and/or thread kit with the guide.
+(And Amy's not the only one impacted by folks copying guides to give to all their stitching buddies.
+Many shops require an additional purchase before you can buy a guide from them.)

 Amy's also written a bit about stitch guides in this August 2018 newsletter for her shop.